MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ne-ntifs-fs_bpio_inflags.md

 **FS_BPIO_INFLAGS** is passed as an [input parameter](ns-ntifs-fs_bpio_input.md) to [**FSCTL_MANAGE_BYPASS_IO**](ni-ntifs-fsctl_manage_bypass_io.md).

-See [BypassIO](/windows-hardware/drivers/ifs/bypass.io) for more information.
+See [BypassIO for filter drivers](/windows-hardware/drivers/ifs/bypassio) for more information.

 ## -see-also